 no_matching_policy in Okta logs | Authorization server access policy missing for this app | Security → API → Authorization Servers → default → Access Policies |

-claim not present in API server logs | Token missing the claim specified in --oidc-username-claim | Use sub — always present in Okta tokens |
+| Claim not present in API server logs | Token missing the claim in --oidc-username-claim | Use sub — always present in Okta tokens |

-Unauthorized after successful Okta login | API server rejecting token — check API server logs | kubectl logs -n kube-system kube-apiserver-km01 | grep -i oidc |
+| Unauthorized after successful Okta login | API server rejecting token | kubectl logs -n kube-system kube-apiserver-km01 | grep -i oidc |

-| Issuer URL mismatch error | iss claim in token doesn’t match --oidc-issuer-url exactly | Check Authorization Server issuer URL in Okta matches the flag |
+| Issuer URL mismatch | iss claim doesn’t match --oidc-issuer-url exactly | Check Authorization Server issuer URL in Okta matches the flag |

 | Browser opens but token not cached | Old cache from failed attempts | rm -rf ~/.kube/cache/oidc-login |

-Key Takeaways
+Key Points

-- OIDC is additive — cert-based admin access keeps working alongside it
+- OIDC is additive — cert-based admin access keeps working alongside it as a fallback

 - Use